mlcdf/vanity-imports/README.md

 vanity-imports
 ```

-Upload the content of the `dist` directory to your web server.
+Upload the content of the `dist` directory to your web server or your favorite static hosting service such as GitHub Pages, Netlify or Vercel.

 ## Configuration format